 Lime sulfur dips are the most effective.
 Sometimes, clipping the cat (especially longhaired cats) is recommended to increase the effectiveness of treatment and also decrease environmental contamination.
 The cat must not be allowed to lick its coat before it dries, as this can cause vomiting.
 Bathing should be done every four to six days for approximately two to four weeks.
 Lime sulfur dips can cause yellowing of the coat; however, this will fade in time.

 This is the most commonly used anti-fungal drug and the only anti-fungal drug licensed for use in cats.
 Griseofulvin inhibits fungal cell wall division by altering the structure and function of the microtubules.
 This allows the cat's immune system to gain control and fight off the infection.

-Dosage: It comes in tablet form to be given orally.
-Griseofulvin has to be taken twice a day, with food, and it is preferable to feed a fatty meal.
+Dosage: Griseofulvin comes in tablet form to be given orally.
+It is administered twice a day, with food, and it is preferable to feed a fatty meal.

 Side Effects/Precautions: Griseofulvin cannot be used in stud cats, pregnant queens, or females you are planning to breed within two months of treatment, as it can cause birth defects.
 Side effects include nausea, fever, lethargy, diarrhoea, anaemia.
 In rare cases, Griseofulvin can cause bone marrow suppression and liver disease in cats.
 If your cat becomes sick, seek veterinary attention immediately.
 Griseofulvin should not be given to cats with FIV.
 Pregnant women should not handle Griseofulvin.